gabrielecirulli/ncrawl/README.md

 			# result.id - scan id
 		finish: (info, results, id) ->
 			# ran after a scan has been completed with the target info, module results and the scan id
+			# info - see @info for details
+			# results - object of module results, key is module name, see @result for value details
+			# id - scan id
 ```

 ## License ##